rickbergfalk/postgrator/README.md

 ### Logging

-As of v3 nothing is logged to the console, and the option to toggle that has been removed.
-Instead postgrator is an event emiter, allowing you to log however you want to log.
-There are no events for error or finish
+Postgrator is an event emiter, allowing you to log however you want to log.
+There are no events for error or finish.

 ```js
 const postgrator = new Postgrator(options)